Key Takeaways

 United overhauled its earn rates and award pricing in 2026, placing greater importance on holding a United card.
 Cardholders earn more miles when flying United and gain access to more award flights at lower redemption rates.

 Chase and Bilt are the only two credit card programs that transfer to United.
 Points earned in either system can be used to top off or fully book United flights.
-Chase, our favorite rewards ecosystem, offers many cards that make it easy to build a large balance to transfer.
-Bilt only has one card as of now, but that is changing in February, 2026, where they will revamp the Bilt Mastercard and add two more cards.
-Renters can currently earn meaningful points by paying rent with the Bilt Mastercard and later transferring those points to a high-value partner like United.
-Bilt has confirmed that customers will also be able to earn points by paying their mortgage with the upcoming revamp.
+Chase offers many cards that make it easy to build a large balance to transfer.
+Bilt has three cards to earn and transfer points with.
+Bilt cardholders can also earn meaningful points by paying mortgage or rent with your Bilt card and later transferring those points to a high-value partner like United.

 Flying with Partners (alliance and non-alliance partners)